Radiologic Technology

 3. Adhere to the ARRT Code of Ethics for radiographers.

-4. Dress appropriately in accordance with the our uniform code, as outlined in the Medical Imaging Policy Manual.
+4. Dress appropriately in accordance with our uniform code, as outlined in the Medical Imaging Policy Manual.

 5. Maintain patient confidentiality at all times in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA PL 104-191)